Water pollution in the Canterbury Region: Risks

-Issues
+Water quality issues

+Groundwater

 High levels of nitrates and E. coli have been identified in rivers and groundwater across Canterbury.
 A 2025 study identified dairy effluent as a primary cause of the high nitrate levels found in these groundwaters.
 This is largely due to the use of nitrogen fertilisers, which enter rivers and streams via surface runoff, or the transport of the nitrogen through the grass consumed by cattle and excreted through urine, which then enters groundwater.
 It has been estimated that 79% of the nitrogen which dairy cows consume is returned to the ground through waste.

 Following the expansion of the dairy industry, nitrate leaching has also significantly increased in New Zealand since 1990.
 The risk of Canterbury exceeding the maximum acceptable value for nitrate was predicted by a 2015 Environment Canterbury report, based on modelling of land use change in the region.
 Growth of the dairy industry in Canterbury has continued, with dairy conversions amounting to 15,000 new cows were approved in the first six months of 2025.

-In a study that tested over 2,400 rural drinking water supplies between 2022 and 2024, the maximum acceptable value was exceeded in 6.8% of rural samples from Canterbury, while 43.1% of samples exceeded 5mg per litre.
+In a study that tested over 2,400 rural drinking water supplies between 2022 and 2024, the maximum acceptable value was exceeded in 6.8% of rural samples from Canterbury, while 43.1% of samples exceeded 5 mg per litre.
 A study published in 2022, found that nitrate exposure for New Zealanders was within internationally-established acceptable intake levels, however the study was criticised by other academics for being largely funded by Fonterra.

 A 2024 groundwater survey led by Environment Canterbury, which took samples from 349 wells across Canterbury, found that 62% of the long-term sites had increasing nitrate trends, and 10% of wells exceeded the nitrate maximum acceptable value for drinking water.
 The survey also found E. Coli present in 14% of the wells.

+Recreational sites

+A report published by the Ministry for the Environment in 2023 identified Ashburton Lakes as being at risk of eutrophication, as protection of the lakes from the impacts of surrounding land use had been insufficient.

 A water pollution sign on the Waimakariri River in 2004.

 Monthly monitoring occurs at urban sites in rivers and streams which flow through the city of Christchurch.
 Results from 2021 showed that 45% of monitoring sites have poor water quality.

 Popular recreational sites across Canterbury have E. Coli concentrations monitored over the summer; 52 freshwater (rivers and lakes) and 47 coastal (estuary, beach, and harbour).
 During the 2024–2025 summertime, 77% of all monitored sites were considered suitable for contact recreation, while 23% were considered unsuitable.